-Under the TBOC limited partners, as limited partners, generally do not owe fiduciary duties to the partnership or to other partners.481 Previously, a literal reading of the TRPA and TRLPA suggested that limited partners owed such duties by virtue of the linkage of TRPA to TRLPA under TRLPA section 13.03(a).482 That literal interpretation of the statutes, however, was contrary to the general concept that limited partners are merely passive investors and thus should not be subjected to liability for their actions as limited partners.
-Further, even before the TBOC was enacted there was some case law to the effect that limited partners do not have fiduciary duties.483 Pre TBOC, an exception was made to this general rule in the case where a limited partner actually had or exercised control in management matters (e.g., because of control
+Under the TBOC limited partners, as limited partners, generally do not owe fiduciary duties to the partnership or to other partners.
+Previously, a literal reading of the TRPA and TRLPA suggested that limited partners owed such duties by virtue of the linkage of TRPA to TRLPA under TRLPA section 13.03(a).
+That literal interpretation of the statutes, however, was contrary to the general concept that limited partners are merely passive investors and thus should not be subjected to liability for their actions as limited partners.
+Further, even before the TBOC was enacted there was some case law to the effect that limited partners do not have partner who exercise control over the partnership's property may find themselves owing fiduciary duties to both the partnership and its limited partners.").